69 Squadron (Israel): Suez Crisis

-The squadron had flown a total of 8 sorties throughout the war and dropped 27 tons of bombs.
-With the conclusion of hostilities the squadron continued training and on November 10 even moved once more to Tel Nof.
+The squadron flew 8 sorties throughout the war and dropped 27 tons of bombs.
+With the conclusion of hostilities the squadron continued training and on November 10 moved to Tel Nof.
 The B-17s flew a few more sorties during a January 1957 survey of the Sinai but were soon sent back to storage.
-69 Squadron was finally disbanded on March 1, 1957.
+69 Squadron was disbanded on March 1, 1957.
 It was initially slated to operate the IAF's next heavy bomber, the Sud-Ouest Vautour, but these plans were dropped in favour of 110 Squadron.

 Flying the F-4 Phantom II

 War of Attrition

 69 Squadron was reactivated at Ramat David on November 1, 1969, headed by Major Avihu Ben-Nun.
-A year earlier Israel had ordered 50 F-4 Phantoms, enough to equip two squadrons, and ten IAF airmen had spent March to August 1969 training with the 479th Tactical Training Wing at George Air Force Base.
+A year earlier Israel had ordered 50 F-4 Phantoms, enough to equip two squadrons.
+Ten IAF airmen had spent March to August 1969 training with the 479th Tactical Training Wing at George Air Force Base in California.
 These included five 69 Squadron airmen: Ben-Nun, Ehud Hankin, Rami Harpaz, Shaul Levi and Achikar Eyal.
 Upon their return to Israel, then in the midst of the War of Attrition, the 69 Squadron airmen flew both training and combat missions with 201 Squadron, the IAF's first Kurnass squadron.
 On one such mission on November 11, Hankin and Eyal shot down an Egyptian MiG-21 to score the Phantom's first aerial victory with the IAF.

-69 Squadron finally received its first four aircraft on November 15, the third Peace Echo I batch to arrive in Israel.
+69 Squadron received its first four aircraft on November 15, the third Peace Echo I batch to arrive in Israel.
 Although still far from the 12 aircraft required to achieve IAF operational certification, on November 25, 1969, Avihu Ben-Nun led the squadron's debut operational mission, a combat air patrol (CAP).
 The first air-to-ground mission came three days later, when two Phantoms struck an Egyptian SA-2 battery near Fayid.
 Still busy forming, receiving new aircraft, training and qualifying fresh airmen, the squadron was soon taking an increasingly large part in the IAF's ongoing battles against Egyptian air defences along the Suez Canal.

-When the IAF launched Operation Priha (Blossom) against targets in the Egyptian heartland during January 1970, 69 Squadron was at the forefront of the fighting, and on February 8, 1970, pilot Aviem Sella and navigator Shabtai Ben-Shoa downed an Egyptian Air Force MiG-21.
+When the IAF launched Operation Priha (Blossom) against targets in the Egyptian heartland during January 1970, 69 Squadron was at the forefront of the fighting.
+On February 8, 1970, pilot Aviem Sella and navigator Shabtai Ben-Shoa downed an Egyptian Air Force MiG-21.
 Operations, meanwhile, were also conducted to deter Syria from joining the fight, with Phantoms conducting low level runs over Damascus on January 6, 1970, and over 5 major Syrian cities on January 29.
-The squadron nevertheless suffered its first combat loss on April 2, when Gideon Magen and Pinchas Nachmani were shot down by a Syrian MiG-21 to become prisoners of war.
+The squadron suffered its first combat loss on April 2, when Gideon Magen and Pinchas Nachmani were shot down by a Syrian MiG-21, becoming prisoners of war.